 Maybe the country you’re in doesn’t allow celebrating certain festivities.
 I don’t know where that would be, but hey, I am a small girl in a big, big world.
 Maybe you just don’t feel like you have enough energy or don’t know enough people to throw a party.

-Tom and I didn’t feel like doing a big thing for Canadian Thanksgiving last year but I did want to mark the occasion in some way – it was our first Canadian Thanksgiving together after all!
+My partner and I didn’t feel like doing a big thing for Canadian Thanksgiving last year but I did want to mark the occasion in some way – it was our first Canadian Thanksgiving together after all!
 (Sadly, I’ve failed to organize something this year as well).
 We bought a quality piece of pork, cooked a nice meal and said our thanks and then just relaxed together.

 Holidays are often a time for family, friends and good vibes.
 If it makes you feel good to do something nice for other people, there are probably lots of charities or organizations that would love to have your help on any day!